mdvanes/polygram/README.md

 available when running integrated as well as individually on an demo page.
 Since not only this snippet but also some libraries (polymer-redux, the reducer and action) are needed in each instance, these are extracted to a new file: redux-mixin.html

+Now the project works, you can use the Chrome plugin [Redux Devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) to do "timetravel" debugging.
+You can try it out by
+* opening Redux Devtools
+* search for "Cat"
+* click one of the results, e.g. "Bengal Cat"
+* click another result, e.g. "Schrödinger's cat"
+* now inspect the TERM_SELECTED entries in the Redux Devtools and click "jump" on the one that set "Bengal Cat".
+* The entire state is now reverted to that point.
+It's easy to imagine how this can be helpful with debugging a big application, and it is even more helpful that state can be exported and imported.
+* dont forget to fastforward the debugger after you're done debugging!
+Otherwise you won't be able to use the application normally.

 Polymer uses bower for depencencies, because there is long running issue with dependencies {refer to issue}.
 Unfortunately to use Redux, the redux dependency must be installed with npm (the bower packages does not contains a dist version).